 For an example of how all these work, let's see how Sherlock Holmes would gather information:

-However, this is fiction.
-Sometimes the conclusion may not be entirely true, but the fact it was included in the story means it is relevant, and Sherlock can move forward on the assumptions he's made.
-Because the story won't be 'dirt is dirt and the cufflinks got misplaced', the story will be that Sherlonk is 90% right, but Reginald is actually covering for his brother's gambling addiction and trying to get him out of those bars.
-And the narration wanted that original misunderstanding.
+However, this is fiction, and just how our cat burglars can fit in vents that in reality about four inches across, our geniuses can deduce things like this.
+Sometimes the conclusion may not be entirely true, but the fact the detail was included in the story means it is relevant, and Sherlock can move forward on the assumptions he's made.
+Because the story won't be 'dirt is dirt and the cufflinks got misplaced'.
+Even an incorrect result will be that Sherlock is 90% right, but Reginald is actually covering for his brother's gambling addiction and trying to get him out of those bars.